 or False Pope? we call theirs the “Jesuit Opinion”).

 Before seeing what Bellarmine has to say about convicting and deposing a heretical Pope in his book, On Councils (De Concilio), we need to address the difficult question of a how Pope can be convicted of heresy when “the First See is judged by no one.”

 It needs to be stated at the outset that, as we explain in True or False Pope? (p.
 239), a Pope can never be truly judged, as a superior judges an inferior.
 Hence, bishops at a council can never exercise any jurisdiction or coercive power over the Pope, while he remains Pope.
 Papal immunity from judgment, which is part of divine law, admits of no exception, even in the case of heresy.
-The difficulty is explaining how the Church can legally establish the fact that a Pope has fallen into heresy, without violating his immunity from personal judgment.
+The difficulty that theologians face is explaining how the Church can legally establish the fact that a Pope has fallen into heresy, without violating his immunity from personal judgment.

 Not only Bellarmine and Suarez, who hold the Fifth Opinion, but even those who hold the Fourth Opinion, admit that the Church cannot truly judge the Pope.
 For example, in his defense of the Fourth Opinion, John of St. Thomas (d.
-1644) said “according to law, the Pope is judged by no one,” and then added: “therefore the deposition of a Pope cannot be done directly, by way of judgment and punishment, since the Pope has no superior on earth by whom he could be punished.”
+1644) said “according to law, the Pope is judged by no one.”
+He then added: “therefore the deposition of a Pope cannot be done directly, by way of judgment and punishment, since the Pope has no superior on earth by whom he could be punished.”